Jet (gemstone): Roman use

-Whitby jet was a popular material for jewellery in Roman Britain from the 3rd century onward.There is no evidence for Roman jet working in Whitby itself, rather it was transferred to Eboracum (modern York) where considerable evidence for jet production has been found.
+Whitby jet was a popular material for jewellery in Roman Britain from the 3rd century onward.
+There is no evidence for Roman jet working in Whitby itself, rather it was transferred to Eboracum (modern York) where considerable evidence for jet production has been found.
 The collection of jet at this time was based on beachcombing rather than quarrying.
-It was used in rings, hair pins, beads, bracelets, bangles, necklaces, and pendants, many of which are visible in the Yorkshire Museum.
+It was used in rings, hair pins, beads, bracelets, bangles, necklaces, and pendants, many of which can be seen in the Yorkshire Museum.
 Jet rings tended to follow the styles of existing metal rings although there were exceptions.
 Jet pendants were carved cameo style with Medusa head being a popular theme.

 Stylistic similarities with jet items found in the Rhineland, and lack of any evidence for local manufacture, suggest that Eboracum-produced items were exported to that area.
 One item that has been found around the Rhine but not in Britain are jet bracelets that feature grooves with gold inserts.

-In the Roman period it saw use as a magical material, frequently used in amulets and pendants because of its supposed protective qualities and ability to deflect the gaze of the evil eye.
+The Roman period saw its use as a magical material, frequently used in amulets and pendants because of its supposed protective qualities and ability to deflect the gaze of the evil eye.
 Pliny the Elder suggests that "the kindling of jet drives off snakes and relieves suffocation of the uterus.
 Its fumes detect attempts to simulate a disabling illness or a state of virginity."
 It has been referenced by other ancient writers including Solinus and Galen.

 Viking use

 Vikings made some use of jet including rings and miniature sculptures of animals with snakes being a prominent theme.
-The source of the jet hasn't been confirmed although Whitby is the most likely possibility.
+The source of the jet has not been confirmed although Whitby is the most likely possibility.

 Medieval

 Medieval jet use appears to have been largely limited to religious items such as crosses and Rosary beads.
 During the period there was a belief that water drunk from jet bowls could help with labour.
 A jet bowl held in the Museum of London may have been designed to allow for this.

+Jet became a valued costume accessory in the 16th century.
+Mary, Queen of Scots, owned jet buttons and clothes embroidered with jet beads.
+Elizabeth I bought 1000 "black jet bugle drops" to embroider headdresses in 1587.
+Anne of Denmark ordered a gown of "double burret" silk in June 1597 loaded with jet passementerie and 360 jet buttons.
+The gown was too heavy to wear and she ordered it to be remade with less jet.